KitYan20/CS410_a2/README.md

 Kit Yan and Mario Hysa

 ### Testing myshell
 We've tested out both TAPPER and TAPPET programs in myshell and it seems to run gracefully without redirection to a output file for some reason when I'm testing it with synchronous buffering for both TAPPER and TAPPET.
-So for now, you can testing out the test command line if you are testing async on myshell and test sync on a normal shell. myshell behaves exactly like a normal Linux shell.
+So for now, you can testing out the test command line if you are testing async on myshell and test sync on a normal shell if you are redirecting the resultant samples to file.
+If not, you can run sync on myshell. myshell behaves exactly like a normal Linux shell.
 To start the shell, compile the program in the terminal
 ```bash
 make myshell
 ```